lh3/mssa-bench/README.md

 not need to convert $T$ to integer arrays anymore and can thus save memory.

-[Published in 2017][gsacak-paper], [gSACA-K][gsacak] is another library based on the linear SAIS algorithm.
+[Published in 2017][gsacak-paper], [gSACA-K][gsacak] is another library based on the linear-time SAIS algorithm.
 Please read its paper for details.

-Here is the timing for constructing the [CHM13v2 genome][chm13] on both strand (6.1 billion symbols in total) on a Xeon Gold 6130:
+Here is the timing for constructing the [CHM13v2 genome][chm13] on both strand (6.2 billion symbols in total) on a Xeon Gold 6130:

 |             | ksa|gsaca-k|sais-t1|sais-t4|sais-t8|